DNS Documentation

 dig ns2.nobus.com txt

 Nobus does not currently provide domain registration services.
-To use Nobus DNS, you need to register a domain name with a registrar and update your domain's NS records to point to Nobus's name servers
+To use Nobus DNS, you need to register a domain name with an external registrar and update your domain's NS records to point to Nobus's name servers.

 DNS Quickstart Guide